CyberSecRobin/ICTPRG435-AT3-Scenario-Lab/README.md

 # ICTPRG435-AT5-Lab-Pseudo
-Pseudo code for assessment task 5 of ICTPRG435.
+Repository holding pseudo code for assessment task 5 of ICTPRG435 iv Cert IV in Cyber Security at TasTAFE.

+pseudocode.txt, the file you are looking for, is.